TonyWilsonMosman/ecmoutlook/README.md

 (2.5 is a test variation of v2.
 It simplifies initial set up and needs testing before deployment.
-If not working, use v2)
+It has issues recongnising the first user variable, users email account.
+It works if you manualy replace it with the user email.)

 # ECMoutlook v2